wu-hongjun/heiya/README.md

 # Heiya

-This is the one thing that this package will do:

 **A one line solution for photographers who are looking to replace their JPEGs with High Efficiency Images(HEIs).**

-An open source wrapper for easy High Efficiency Image (AVIF/HEIC) to and from JPG conversion.
-It is developed for photographers to build a more automatic and space saving pipeline.

 Not published yet!
 But we are very close :)))